AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-reports.md

     * **Hits** column lists the number of times the asset is delivered (delivery count).

-To delete or download the Dynamic Media Delivery Report as CSV, see [view and download existing report](#View-and-download-existing-report).
+To delete or download the Dynamic Media Delivery Report as CSV, see [View and download existing report](#View-and-download-existing-report).

    ![Downloaded CSV on Dynamic Media Delivery Report](/help/using/assets/csv-dynamic-media-delivery-report.png)